1. Key Considerations:

-7. BEST CLASSICAL REFORMER
+6. BEST CLASSICAL REFORMERGRATZ CLASSIC REFORMER IN ALUMINUM

-8. BEST CONVERTIBLE CADILLAC-REFORMERBASI SYSTEMS CONVERTIBLE CADILLAC-REFORMER COMBO
+7. BEST CONVERTIBLE CADILLAC-REFORMERBASI SYSTEMS CONVERTIBLE CADILLAC-REFORMER COMBO

 A Pilates Cadillac by itself is a showstopper.
 And with the convertible Cadillac Reformer from BASI Systems, you get two Pilates apparatus in one – a full-scale reformer that converts into a full trapeze table or “Cadillac.”
 Use it as a Reformer with the innovative BASI Enhanced Pulley System (EPS) for fine-tuning control of the pulley angle and the expanded gear system for precision in spring resistance settings.